 now if it’s been pouring down with rain this is a great time to look for reflections and even if it hasn’t been raining look for puddles look for small pools and look for lakes when it’s perfectly flat you can get a perfect reflection in that and it doesn’t matter if the pool is really small you can sometimes get a tiny little puddle and if you get low enough to it you’ll get a perfect reflection in that water.

 now when you’re photographing it’s sometimes easy to let the horizon drift out a little bit so the next tip is to keep an eye on your horizon you need it either perfectly flat or you need to tilt it out by around about 10 degrees but if it’s only out by a few degrees it just looks like you’ve made the mistake now if you have made that mistake reframe it when editing it’s very easy just to reframe it and flatten it out but just make sure your horizon is flat in your photographs before you put them online.

 Learn to edit your photographs

 now tip 99 is to learn to edit your photographs it’s one thing to know how a program works and it’s one thing to know how your camera works but you need to bring those two together so every time you go out and take a set of photographs make sure you edit those and make sure you put some time into learning to get the best out of them.

-now we finally got there this is tip 100 photography tips for beginners and that’s to make mistakes and don’t worry about making them and actually not encourage making them but when you do realize you’ve made a mistake kind of laugh at yourself when you realize what you’ve done if you can do this you’ll learn so much from those mistakes and before you know it you’ll become a very very good and a very accomplished photographer.
+We finally got there this is tip 100 photography tips for beginners and that’s to make mistakes and don’t worry about making them and actually not encourage making them but when you do realize you’ve made a mistake kind of laugh at yourself when you realize what you’ve done if you can do this you’ll learn so much from those mistakes and before you know it you’ll become a very very good and a very accomplished photographer.

 So have I missed anything at all I think I pretty much covered most of the photography tips for beginners that you’ll ever need as a photographer if you can think of any others let me know in the comments below and if you like this blog about photography tips for beginners.